kristianmandrup/puppeteer-browser-agent/Actions.md

 - the `label` for the field to be matched with a `label` element or `placeholder` for the field
 - `name` of the field.

-Note that the `pp_id` will be added to elements previously collected from screen scraping the page, via `getTabbableElements` and setting `linksAndInputs`.
+Note that the `pp_id` will be added to elements previously collected from screen scraping the page, via `getTabbableElements` and setting `interactiveElements`.

 The data entered can be either: